boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > Also, I was keeping an eye on \@Bauble's telemetry; immunogenics, infosec and psych-scan all stayed clean.
 > We lost contact with her in the burrow, but scans and records matched up when she came out — and I don't fuck around with that kind of thing, I went through her systems and ego *thoroughly* and there wasn't a synapse out of place.
+>
+> **curé**: How hard do you think it'd be to get back in?
+>
+> **Bauble**: Not hard.
+> They don't have the kind of major security that big, rich habs have.
+> Main access is by by standard air-locks with IR and t-ray cameras, doors in trenches on the surface.
+> They've got standard spimes inside, better cameras at critical points, but that's about it.
+> And they're circle-A, so they're not checking nanotat IDs.
+>
+> **Padre**: So someone with circle-A rep could just walk in?
+>
+> **Bauble**: Maybe.
+> They're also on guard there, suspicious of people who don't have a good reason for being there.
+>
+> **Padre**: So it sounds like a technological infiltration would be our best bet there.
+>
+> **Bauble**: I'm not the proxy here, but yeah, that sounds right.

 ### Chateau Montgolfier